xtivia/xsf/README.md

 By default all service invocations use *[host:port]/delegate/xsf/....* style URLs.
 While the 'delegate' portion of the URL can only be changed by changing your Liferay configuration, you can easily map the *'xsf'* portion of this URL to something of your own choice by modifying line 19 in *src/main/webapp/WEB-INF/web.xml*.

-Additionally, when you create a package other than *com.xtivia.xsf.samples* to contain XSF services you will need to update the *base-package* attribute for the \<context:component-scan\> element in the Spring context file located at *src/main/webapp/WEB-INF/src/META-INF/xsf-context.xml* to includeyour own package(s).
-Note that *com.xtivia.xsf* MUST always be included in this entry in order for XSF to work properly.

 **Summary and Additional Features**